lukevandekieft/angular-studies/README.md

 ## Development server

-1. Run `course-1.0.0-SNAPSHOT.jar` by clicking on it.
+1. Change directories to run the desired frontend demo, `$ cd angular-global-service` or `$ cd angular-ngrx`.

+2. Install files with `$ npm install`.

+3. Start frontend with `$ npm run start`.

+4. Navigate to `http://localhost:4200/` in your browser.
+The app will automatically reload if you change any of the source files.

+5. If in NgRx demo: click on `course-1.0.0-SNAPSHOT.jar` to provision a backend service with NgRx.
 Allow Java to use resources if asked.
-This will provision a dev backend server.

-2. Change directories to run the desired frontend demo, `$ cd angular-global-service` or `$ cd angular-ngrx`.

-3. Install files with `$ npm install`.

-Navigate to `http://localhost:4200/` in your browser.
-The app will automatically reload if you change any of the source files.

 ## Documentation